RasaHQ/rasa/docs/nlu/languages.rst

 Jieba-MITIE    		chinese (``zh``) :ref:`* <jieba>`
 =====================   =================================

-These languages can be set as part of the :ref:`section_configuration`.
+These languages can be set as part of the :ref:`model-configuration`.

 Adding a new language
 ---------------------
 We want to make the process of adding new languages as simple as possible to increase the number of supported languages.
 Nevertheless, to use a language you either need a trained word representation or you need to train that presentation on your own using a large corpus of text data in that language.

-These are the steps necessary to add a new language:

 Pretrained Embeddings
 ^^^^^^^^^^^^^^^^^^^^^